Wewoc/Garmin_Local_Archive/docs/README_APP.md

 **Password not saved between sessions** — click Save Settings after entering your password.
 If keyring is unavailable, install it: `pip install keyring`.

 **Stress / Body Battery missing from Excel or dashboard** — run `regenerate_summaries.py` once to rebuild all summary files from raw data.

+**Background timer flags days as `low` after fetching them** — this is expected behaviour.
+The timer fetches days that are missing in your archive.
+For old dates (typically before 2022), Garmin returns little or no data via the API — either because intraday data has been degraded over time, or because the watch was not worn on those days (repair, sent in for service, device gap between two watches).
+A day with no device produces a null response from Garmin and is not included in the GDPR export — `low` is the correct assessment for that.
+The timer will retry up to 3 times, then stop automatically and never touch those days again.